yuxiangsun/RTFNet/README.md

 ## Introduction

-RTFNet is a data-fusion network for semantic segmentation.
+RTFNet is a data-fusion network for semantic segmentation using RGB and thermal images.
 It consists of two encoders and one decoder.
-Although RTFNet is designed with RGB-Thermal data, it generalizes well for RGB-D data.
-Please take a look at the [paper](https://doi.org/10.1109/LRA.2019.2932874).

 ## Dataset